 - Consumer protection must be available at the same level consumers expect from their other cash, checks, and credit cards;

-- Strict compliance required for cryptocurrencies.
+- Strict compliance is required for cryptocurrencies.
 There must be a standard and the standard must be followed.

 - The support must be legal with no “grey area” activity or violations of local regulations where transactions are carried out;

 - Stability is the most important key.
-Bitcoin is well-known for its volatility as an investment, and Mastercard requires its cryptocurrency support go only to cryptocurrency that functions AS currency rather than an investment property.
+Bitcoin is well-known for its volatility as an investment, and Mastercard requires its cryptocurrency support to go only to cryptocurrency that functions AS currency rather than as an investment property.